-Are you interested in working as a clinical manager, hospital administrator, practice manager, director of patient safety, or CEO of a health system?
-Do you want to be at the forefront of a rapidly evolving industry that touches entire populations?
-Do you want to make decisions that can help drive an organization’s strategic direction, support hundreds of employees, and affect thousands of patients?
+Are you interested in pursuing a leadership role within ambulatory care or an integrated delivery system?
+Or, are you interested in working as a healthcare management consultant, as a director of strategy for a payer organization, or in a leadership role with a medical device or pharmaceutical benefits management firm?
+Do you want to be at the forefront of a rapidly evolving sector that touches entire communities?
+Do you want to make decisions that can help drive an organization’s strategic direction, support hundreds of employees, or affect thousands of patients or enrollees?

 A Master of Healthcare Administration (MHA) degree enables students and professionals to advance their careers and take on leadership roles in healthcare delivery and financing organizations.
 These leaders plan, direct, and coordinate services in a wide variety of care delivery settings.
 MHA graduates also pursue career opportunities in consulting, medical device, pharmaceutical, and payer organizations.